-The MCCDs for review are selected at random by NRS at the time that the death is registered by the informant.
-Where available, an electronic MCCD can be completed and will be automatically transferred to NRS.
-This reduces the time taken to complete registration, as it enables the eMCCD's to be selected for review at the time of completion.
 You are required to complete the MCCD promptly for everyone, as death registration must be finalised before the funeral arrangements can proceed.
-It is particularly important for those cases randomly selected for review as death registration cannot be undertaken until the review process has been completed, unless Advanced Registration has been granted.
-A Level 1 review will be completed normally in 1 working day, which includes the time taken to access the necessary information and contact the certifying doctor.
+It is particularly important for those cases randomly selected for review as death registration cannot be undertaken until the review process has been completed, unless Advanced Registration13 has been granted.

+A Level 1 review will be completed in 1 working day normally, which includes the time taken to access the necessary information and contact the certifying doctor.
 The expectation is that a Level 2 review will be completed in 3 working days, although the actual time spent on the review itself will be much less.
+Please ensure that your contact details provided on the MCCD are accurate to enable those selected for review to be completed quickly.
 If the certifying doctor is not available, another member of the clinical team with knowledge of the deceased and/or access to the relevant clinical records can be contacted.
 The MCCD can only be changed by the certifying doctor.
-In exceptional circumstances, if the certifying doctor is not available for a significant period. another doctor (see Section 8) can provide a Replacement MCCD.
-Sometimes the MR may agree to expedite the review, when requested to do so by the relatives where religious, cultural, compassionate, or practical criteria are satisfied.
-An MR, following, consideration of a request by an "Interested Person" such as a family member 17, can also select an MCCD for review.
+In exceptional circumstances, if the certifying doctor is not available for a significant period, another doctor (see Section 8) can provide a replacement MCCD.
+Sometimes the MR may agree to expedite the review, when requested to do so by the relatives where religious, cultural, compassionate, or practical criteria are satisfied14.
+An MR, following, consideration of a request by an "Interested Person" such as a family member15, can also select an MCCD for review.
 Details are included in Annex 2.